VoirDiary/VoirDiary/_posts/2021-06-01-Psychocybernetics.md

 * Practice treating other people as if they had some value—and surprisingly enough your own self-esteem will go up.
 * It is literally true that success breeds success.
 Even a small success can be used as a stepping stone to a greater one.
 * Another important technique is to form the habit of remembering past successes, and forgetting failures.
-* [We are] afraid.”
+* In each case the crowd, the closed space, the open space, the boss, etc., act as "bells," which say—"danger is present, run away, feel afraid.
 And out of habit, we continue to respond in the accustomed way.
 We “obey” the bell.
-* How to Extinguish Conditioned ResponsesW: e can, however, extinguish the conditioned response if we make a practice of relaxing instead of responding.
+* How to Extinguish Conditioned Responses: We can, however, extinguish the conditioned response if we make a practice of relaxing instead of responding.
 We can, if we wish, just as in the case of the telephone, learn to ignore the “bell,” and continue to sit quietly and “let it ring.”
 A key thought that we can carry with us to use whenever we are confronted by any disturbing stimulus is to say to ourselves, “The telephone is ringing, but I do not have to answer it.
 I can just let it ring.”
 This thought will “key in” to your mental picture of yourself sitting quietly, relaxed, unresponding, doing nothing, letting the telephone ring unheeded, and will act as a trigger or “clue” to call up the same attitude that you had when letting the telephone ring.
-If You Cannot Ignore the Response—Delay It In
-* ignore the “bell,” especially if it is rung unexpectedly.
-In such instances you can accomplish the same final result —extinction of the conditioning—by delaying your response.
+* If You Cannot Ignore the Response—Delay It - ignore the “bell,” especially if it is rung unexpectedly.
+In such instances you can accomplish the same final result
+—extinction of the conditioning—by delaying your response.
 * It has been proved in scientific laboratory experiments that you absolutely cannot feel angry, fearful, anxious, insecure, “unsafe” as long as your muscles remain perfectly relaxed.
 * Not satisfied with over-responding to actual minor stimuli in the actual environment, many of us create straw men in our imaginations, and emotionally respond to our own mental pictures.